weclapp/sdk/static/README.md

     // Undefined values are ignored by this. params,

-    // Takes a weclapp response value and extracts the "result" property. unwrap
+    // Takes a weclapp response value and extracts the `result` property. unwrap,

+    // Takes an object usually passed to `select` and flattens it flattenSelectable
 } from '@weclapp/sdk/utils';
 ```